-It is becoming increasingly clear that the sanctions available under our current legal system are simply not a good match for complex crimes where there may be many offenders and a wide range of victims, including non-humans.
-Courts trying the crime of Ecocide will offer restorative justice sentencing alongside traditional sentencing.
+Penalties available under our current legal system no longer match the complexity of crimes where there can be various offenders and a number of injured parties, including non-humans.
+Courts trying the crime of Ecocide could offer restorative justice sentencing alongside traditional sentencing.
 Read the sentencing guidelines here.

 Restoring Justice: Bannerman & Tench sentenced for Ecocide

 On Saturday 31st March 2012 the sentencing of two fictional chief executive officers – Robin Bannerman of Global Petroleum Company (GPC) and John Tench of Glamis Group (GG) took place in a world first event held at the University of Essex organised by the Hamilton Group and theIDCR.
 Bannerman and Tench were both found guilty of committing Ecocide as a consequence of their oil extractive operations in the Athabasca tar sands, last year in the Ecocide mock trial held at the Supreme Court of England and Wales.
 The result of the sentencing?
 Bannerman’s sentence was deferred for six months, Tench got four years in jail… read on to find out more.

 - Watch a video of the day and interviews with restorative justice participants

 - Read about the sentence as summarised by the Judge, His Honour Mr Recorder Lawrie QC

 - Watch an inspirational message from Vandana Shiva